+Telling Facts About Africa – Africa continent has very interesting stories as you probably already know or may not know.
 The most believed telling facts about Africa is vested on the fact that the continent has warm climate and it is actually considered to be the world’s hottest continent.
 Around 60% of land is dry and covered by desert, and the Sahara is the world’s biggest desert with temperatures often topping 100°F (or exceeding 40°C).

 In terms of geography, the continent has the world’s longest river, the Nile, and is also home to the Sahara, which is the world’s largest desert.
 Africa is the second-largest continent in the world both in size and population.
+Africa continent has the most famous wildlife reserve.
+Another renowned feature of the African continent is, of course, the pyramids of Egypt.
+Ancient Egyptians left us many amazing mysteries and they paved the way for modern civilization in Africa.

-Telling Facts About Africa [Interesting Stories].
+Telling Facts About Africa: Most Interesting Stories About Africa Continent

 Africa is an amazing continent that is distinctly unique among the seven continents.
 Some of the amazing telling facts about Africa is that the continent is rich in cultural heritage and diversity, a wealth of natural resources, offers breathtaking tourist attractions, and contains some of the most intricate political systems.